ashtuchkin/rypt/NOTES.md

 ## Public/private key encoding
 Looks like base58 (https://docs.rs/bs58) is the most widely used markdown-safe encoding. base62 from saltpack is okayish but requires writing custom codec.

+Hex/base16 (64 chars):
+b8604b483a8c215447afacfc82762411df698b76f8539fb74a8b3d48e9ec3f26

+base64 (43 chars):
+uGBLSDqMIVRHr6z8gnYkEd9pi3b4U5+3Sos9SOnsPyY

+base62 (43 chars):
+hiiXIt98RAEEgNgwYxlKMdDpTH2iisR6qaPYOcpTbbK

+base58 (44 chars):
+DQjBQLprbJdxA6sUkSSWWGN6TVBHgLXP5a967fZtTdnd

+Would be nice to be:
+ * As simple as possible
+ * Be markdown and copy/paste compatible (so that it's easy to publish)
+ * Protected against typos (checksum?) we can use mixed-case checksum https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md in our case: hex(hash(data)), then uppercase each char where hex char >=8
+ * Easily identified ("vanity" prefix)?

+It's nice that in Ed25519 private key contains public key, so they can be matched manually.

 ## Shamir secret sharing
 Looks like a basic Shamir scheme over Gf(256) is the most straightforward.
 We'll use standard polynomial (same as in